Traditional Welsh food: 25 Most popular Welsh foods

 In England, culinary traditions tended to filter down from the upper levels of society.
-In Wales however traditional Welsh food was based on what could be grown or produced from the land itself.
-The traditional dishes of Wales were and still are to a certain extent based on home-grown vegetables, locally raised cattle, pigs and lamb and of course what comes from the sea.
+In Wales however Welsh food traditions were based on what could be grown or produced from the land itself.
+The traditional dishes of Wales were and still are to a crtain extent based on home-grown vegetables, locally raised cattle, pigs and lamb and of course what comes from the sea.

 Traditional Welsh cooking has been making a comeback so to speak in the past 10 years.
 Sustainable agricultural methods, and sourcing locally grown produce, meats and fish have all had a wonderful impact on Welsh traditional foods and the foodie scene across the country.

 The Welsh are fiercely independent people who retain aspects of their culture that are totally different from those of their English neighbours.
 Wales is a country of high mountains, deep valleys, shaded woodlands, marshes and many rivers, it is breathtakingly beautiful.
 Wales was brought into the Kingdom of England in 1536 and suffered at the hands of the Normans rampaging over the island of Britain.

 The Vikings did come to Wales around 852 and there were several Viking raids written about these raids in Gwynedd and Anglesey.
 However, they did not gain a foothold in Wales thanks to Rhodri Mawr who was the ruler of Gwynedd and led the Welsh in battling the Vikings trying to settle here.

 With its strong streak of Celtic blood, the Welsh fought hard to retain their ways, language and history.
 Hywel the Good implemented many Welsh laws that were contrary to the English and he codified Welsh law in the Laws of Hywel Dda.